 If you don’t think your peeps will eat Brussels sprouts, you might be surprised.
 Until I learned to properly roast Brussels sprouts, I never knew what my family was missing.
 Cooked properly, they are absolutely delicious.
 Roasting brings out the full flavor and texture, and it is our favorite way to eat most vegetables.

-Extra Virgin Olive Oil: Extra virgin olive oil is not all the same, and I highly recommend a good one if you want the best flavor.
-There are myriad EVOO’s to be found, and good ones can be found in decent price ranges.
-I link below to the EVOO’s that are recommended by Cook’s Illustrated (in their taste tests) and easily found in grocery stores.
+Extra virgin olive oil is not all the same, and I highly recommend a good one if you want the best flavor.
+There are myriad EVOO’s to be found, and you can find good ones in decent price ranges.
+I link below to the EVOO’s that Cook’s Illustrated recommends and that you can easily find in grocery stores.

-Extra Large Roasting Pan: This medley requires the largest baking sheet that you can find.
+This medley requires the largest baking sheet that you can find.
 Ideally, the veggies should not touch each other.
-As much space as possible is needed for veggies to be exposed to the heat.
+You need as space as possible to expose the veggies to the heat.
 If crowded too close, the veggies will steam and fail to crisp and caramelize.
 I recommend this Wilton Mega Cookie Sheet or this USA bakeware version with cooling rack.
 Either of these pans is the perfect size for big batch roasting.

-Make ahead: I often buy several packages of Brussels sprouts and 4-5 potatoes and do all the prep early in the week.
+Make ahead: I often buy several packages of Brussels sprouts and 4-5 sweet potatoes and do all the prep early in the week.
 I store the diced and sliced veggies in an airtight container and pull from it throughout the week as needed.
-This is preferable to reheating leftovers, as these are best when freshly roasted.
+This is preferable to reheat leftovers, as these are best when freshly roasted.

 If you try this, please let me know what you think!
 I can almost guarantee that everyone in your family will love it.
 As always, thanks so much for stopping by.
 Be blessed, and stay savvy!!!